-When my fiancee applied for her Armenian citizenship, we decided to use a local lawyer, and our lawyer helped us with everything from making an appointment at the Passport Office to monitoring the status of her application.
+When Andrew’s fiancee applied for her Armenian citizenship, they decided to use a local lawyer, who helped them with everything from making an appointment at the Passport Office to monitoring the status of the application.

 Step 3: Wait for your Application to be Processed

 Once you submit your application, you then need to wait 4-6 months for the Passport Office to process and approve it.

 For the most part, this step is just a waiting game.
 Andrew’s fiancee’s application, for instance, was pretty standard, so she simply had to wait four months for it to be processed.